 How can we assess “work”?
-The word « work » has several meanings such as « labour » and « artwork ».
-Evaluation has to take into account these two senses of work as « executing a task » and « creating something new ».
-Following the theories of Christophe Dejours (2003), “work” itself (in its two meanings) cannot be assessed: only the results of the work are visible and accessible to evaluation.
-Assessment of the results of the work can be and is commonly performed by measuring, counting, consisting on a quantitative approach.
-All efforts, tricks and intelligence put in reaching prescribed objectives represent the very essence of work and are often not visible to the evaluator.
-The real “work” defined by Christophe Dejours must be assessed through qualitative criteria, the ones based on “telling”, “relating”, “explaining”, “clarifying”, all verbs that tell a “story”.
-Consequently, the persons who are the more appropriate to identify and assess the “work” in the sense of Dejours are peers: they perform the same job, they know the rules, they face similar difficulties and themselves create new tricks to reach their objectives.
+The word « work » encompassed multiple meanings such as « labour » and « artwork ».
+Evaluation must consider this dual aspects of work taking account both the execution of tasks and the creative process..
+Following Christophe Dejours’ observations and conclusions (2003), the concept of “work” itself, encompassing both its labir and artistic dimensions, cannot be directly assessed.
+Instead, only the outcomes of the work are observable and accessible to evaluation (Dejours and Deranty 2010, 2018).
+Assessing these results commonly involves quantitative approaches such as measurement and counting.
+However, th efforts, strategies, tricks and ingenuity invested in achieving predetermined objectives, which constitutes the essence of work, are often invisible to evaluators.
+Dejours argues that the true nature of work must be evaluated through qualitative criteria, such as those involving “telling”, “relating”, “explaining”, and “clarifying” -verbs that convey a “story” or narrative.
+Consequently, peers, who share the same profession, understand the intricacities, face similar challenges and innovate to overcome obstacles, are best positioned to identify and assess the essence of “work” according to Dejours’s definition.

-Why peer-assessment of scientists work is important and necessary?
-Back to theory in sociology, recognition is essential for well-being at work, for each worker, including scientists.
-Christophe Dejours again indicates that recognition involves two kinds of judgments: the “utility” judgment and the “beauty” judgment.
-They are complementary and necessary.
-The first one is given by the hierarchy, indicating that activities and work of the worker are useful for the organisation; this gives a meaning to the work performed by the worker.
-The second one is given by peers, people who know the work simply because they do the same job.
-Peers are thus the only ones who understand and consider the difficulties encountered by the assessed person; they can even catch hidden parts of the work developed to reach the objectives, in addition to the usual prescriptions.
+Peer-assessment of scientists work is crucial and indispensable for different reasons.
+Firstly, recognition is vital for fostering well-being in the work-place, and this applies to all workers, including scientists.
+As emphasized by Christophe Dejours, recognition entails two fundamental judgments: the “utility” and the “beauty” judgment, both of which are complementary and essential.
+The “utility” judgement, provided by the hierarchy, signifies that the activities and contributions of the worker are valuable to the organisation, theirby imbuing their work with significance.
+Conversely, the “beauty” judgment, offered by peers know understand the intricacies of the job because they performed similar tasks, is equally essential.
+Peers possess unique insights into the challenges faced by the assessed individual and can discern hidden aspects of their work, going beyong standard requirements to achieve objectives.
+Therefore, peer assessment ensure a holistic understandingof scientist’s contributions and provides valuable recognition taking account intrinsic values.

-These assessments proposed by Christophe Dejours are general and not specific for assessment of scientist work.
-But this represents a context, a frame in which INRAE proposes an assessment procedure to approach the best as possible a qualitative assessment of scientists: an evaluation performed by peers in a collegial manner, aiming at giving advices (and not penalties or rewards), and taking into account a large diversity of missions and activities corresponding to personal and professional trajectories.
-To our knowledge, INRAE is unique (among other French research institutes and universities) in referring to this theory.
+These conclusions, proposed by Christophe Dejours, are general and not specific to the assessment of scientist’s work.
+However, they provide a framework whiching which INRAE proposes an assessment procedure to strive for the most accurate qualitative assessment of scientists possible: an evaluation conducted by peers collegially, with the aim of providing advice rather than penalties or rewards, and considering wide range of missions and activities corresponding to personal and professional trajectories.
+To our knowledge, INRAE is unique among other French research institutes and universities in referencing these conclusions (Laaser and Karlsson 2021).

-The aim of individual assessment is to judge the work, not the person.
-In practice, the peers at INRAE refers to the report, trying to i) understand the situation of the person in the organization (team, lab, institute…) and ii) to focuse on the activities and realizations, on the substance of what is written rather than the number of publications and iii) to analyse the person’s hintsight on her or his work.
-Those elements are dicussed between the members of the committee (see below) and then, a message is delivered by the committee towards the evaluated scientist which consists in their “beauty judgment”.
+The aim of individual assessment is to evaluate the work, not only its outcomes.
+In practice, the peers at INRAE refers to the report, stiving to i) comprehend the individual’s position within the organization (team, lab, institute…), ii) focuse on the activities and achievements, emphasing the substance of what is document rather than the quantitiy of publications, and iii) analyse the person’s insight into their work.
+These factors are deliberated among committee members (see below), and subsequently, a message conveying their “beauty” judgement is communicated to the evaluated scientist.

 Quantitative versus qualitative assessment